smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

       * Added gui_type 'readonly' for plugin parameters that are configured by the plugin itself
       * implemented handling for plugin parameter 'configuration_needed'
       * added spinner when loading information of configured plugins
       * Modified plugin list to fit on a viewport that is only 1024 pixels wide
+      * Added previous_change_by and previous_update_by to item details
+      * item value string now gets html-decoded
+      * item value now gets URI-encoded on value update
+      * Modified plugin list to fit on a viewport that is only 1024 pixels wide

   * http: